N-Wouda/Urban-Waste-Collection/README.md

 [![CI](https://github.com/N-Wouda/Groningen-Waste-Collection/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/N-Wouda/Groningen-Waste-Collection/actions/workflows/CI.yml)

+TODO

-This repository hosts code we use to improve waste collection in/by the Municipality of Groningen from underground containers.
+This repository hosts code we use to improve waste collection in the Municipality of Groningen from underground containers.
 The code includes:

 - Scripts for ingesting raw data files into an SQL database;